 There’s no feeling quite like reaching the summit.
 Students of all abilities are welcome to join this after-school activity – no previous rock climbing experience is required!
 During the fall, we climb at Ralph Stover State Park High Rocks, Schwangunks and other areas.
 (During the winter, we do climb indoors at the Adventure Center/Rock Gym in Doylestown, PA.
 An additional fee is required for indoor climbing.)

 Members of this club take part in noncompetitive outdoor activities, from canoeing to hiking—students hit the towpath located next to the Delaware River (either the Pennsylvania or New Jersey side) and try to cover anywhere from 2 to 4.5 miles per day.
 All skill levels are welcome and encouraged to join us!

 Solebury Snow Sports (SSS)

-Complementing our big ski trip (see above), we will take three day trips to Blue Mountain Resort in the Poconos during the 2016-2017 academic year.
+Complementing an annual trip to Vermont, we take several day trips to Blue Mountain Resort in the Poconos for skiing throughout each winter.
 For each trip, we will leave school around 7:30am, drive up and spend the day skiing, and return around dinnertime.
 If you're interested, please contact Stacie Anastasio at firstname.lastname@example.org or Sarah Sargent at email@example.com for details.
 In addition to these trips, SSS incorporates winter fun right here on campus, from snowshoeing to "snowman crafting" to "snowball engineering."

 SEAC – Solebury’s Environmental Action Corps